SeenKid/discord-profile-customization/README.md

 - If you want to help the project, you can fork it or directly make pull request here.
 (Not sure to accept them.)
 - If you see that something is missing, a file is corrupted or unusable, please, make sure to create an issue to report this
+- You can find here the [App Wiki](https://github.com/SeenKid/discord-profile-customization/wiki)

 # My Discord